 If you know people with bad credit and they own a house, a car, and seem to be doing okay, you may feel that a low credit score isn’t a big deal.
 But whether you agree or not with the importance of maintaining good credit – or at the very least average credit – the consequences of a low score are undeniable.
 Here are six things that might be harder to do with a low score.

 Buying a house

-With the Federal Housing Administration’s low credit score requirement for FHA home loans, it’s possible to get a mortgage with less-than-perfect credit.
-But just because you can qualify for a mortgage loan with a score as low as 620 doesn’t mean you’ll get the best deal.
+It’s possible to get a mortgage with less-than-perfect credit.
+However, just because you can qualify for a mortgage loan with a score as low as 620 doesn’t mean you’ll get the best deal.